Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Balanced Quantum K-Means

 Using the energy function to rewrite the posterior distribution leads to the Boltzmann distribution from Equation~\ref{eq:boltzmann}

 In this formulation, the energy of the assignment $E(Z)$ corresponds to the prior $p({Z})$, which models feasible and infeasible solutions by an indicator function.
 In the case of balanced clustering, this corresponds to allowing assignments that have each point assigned to exactly one cluster and a cluster size according to $s_k$.
+When the AQC is used as an optimizer, finding the the lowest energy solution corresponds to the MAP as shown in Equation~\ref{eq:map}